jOethebuilder/qidi/qidi-box-spoolman/README.md

-# QIDI Box + Spoolman Integration
+# QIDI Box + Spoolman Plus 4 Edition
-## QIDI Plus 4 / Dual QIDI Box Community Fork
+## Community Fork with Dual QIDI Box Support
 A community-maintained fork of the original **QIDI Box + Spoolman integration project** by **Ivantify**.

 This fork expands the original project by adding support for the **QIDI Plus 4** and enabling operation with **dual QIDI Boxes** for expanded filament management.